robdavid/genutil-go/README.md

 ```

-The `Result` type also supports a `Try` method similar to the `Try`
-method in error handler package, which can be used in conjunction with the error handling methods of that package.
+The `Result` type also supports a `Try` method similar to the `Try` method in error handler package.
+This method transforms the result instance to the underlying value only, if the error is nil.
+Otherwise, if the error is non-nil, the function creates a panic that can be handled using the error handling methods of that package.

 ```go
 import (